Pandemonium1986/cheatsheet/Azure-Devops.md

 -   Bug Bounce Percentage - What percentage of customer or bug tickets are being reopened?
 -   Unplanned Work Percentage - What percentage of the overall work being performed is unplanned?

+## Choose an Agile approach to software development

+### What is Agile?

+-   Individuals and interactions over processes and tools
+-   Working software over comprehensive documentation
+-   Customer collaboration over contract negotiation
+-   Responding to change over following a plan

+### What is Azure Boards?

+There are four processes to choose from.
+We can use:

+-   **Capability Maturity Model Integration (CMMI)**.
+This is really for large organizations and it's pretty complicated so I didn't use it.
+-   **Scrum**.
+Scrum depends on a Scrum master who leads the Scrum team.
+The Scrum master makes sure everybody understands Scrum theory, practices, and rules.
+We don't have a Scrum master; that's someone who's usually received some training and certification so I didn't pick that one either.
+-   **Agile**.
+This seemed like the obvious choice since I'm always talking about Agile, but it has a few more things to consider than the simplest option.
+-   **Basic**.
+Basic is, well, basic.
+It's simple but gives us enough power to start doing effective planning right away, and that's why I picked it.
+In the Basic workflow, you move work from To Do to Doing to Done.

 * * *

 # Build applications with Azure DevOps